JaleesMoeen/Citi_Bike_Data_Visualizations_Analysis/README.md

 - In the summer the number of trip are far higher as 10139 as maximun, where the mamximun number of trips in winter are under half of the value.

-- The peak hours for the trip during both winte ran dsummer days starting from 4:00 pm to 7 :00 pm.
+- The peak hours for the trip during both winte ran summer days starting from 4:00 pm to 7 :00 pm.

 ## Maps Analysis ( Top Bottom 10 stations)